 Robert Sean Leonard Bio

-Robert Lawrence Leonard (born February 28, 1969), known professionally as Robert Sean Leonard, is an American actor whose work spans film, television and theatre.
-He is widely recognized for his portrayal of Neil Perry in the film Dead Poets Society (1989) and for playing Dr. James Wilson on the medical drama House (2004–2012).
-A prolific stage performer, Leonard won the Tony Award for Best Featured Actor in a Play in 2001 for Tom Stoppard’s The Invention of Love and has been a multi-time Tony nominee for other theatre roles.
+Robert Lawrence Leonard (born February 28, 1969), known professionally as Robert Sean Leonard, is an American actor whose career spans film, television, and theater.
+He is best known for his portrayal of Neil Perry in the drama film Dead Poets Society (1989) and Dr. James Wilson in the long-running medical drama series House (2004–2012).
+A respected stage actor, Leonard has earned a Tony Award and an Obie Award across a career that began in the mid-1980s.

 Early Life and Background